Probing New Limits for the Violation of the Equivalence Principle in the solar-reactor neutrino sector as a next to leading order effect: Data Analysis

-In order to compare with the macroscopic experiments on VEP, one has to consider an estimative of the gravitational potential $\phi$.
-It seems that, among several possible sources, the {\em Great Attractor} offers the largest contribution\cite{Halprin2}, with its best estimative given by $\phi=3\times 10^{-5}$.
-So the upper bound of $|\phi\Delta\gamma|$ given in (\ref{upperbound}) corresponds to a maximum value of the order $|\Delta\gamma|< 10^{-14}$, wich is in agreement with the macroscopic experiments presented in the introduction ($|\Delta\gamma|<10^{-12}$).
-The possible solution found with non-zero VEP value corresponds to $|\Delta\gamma|\approx 10^{-15}$.
+In order to compare our limits on VEP parameters with the ones coming from other macroscopic experiments~\citep{Su,Smith}, one has to consider an estimative of the gravitational potential $\phi$.
+It seems that, among several possible sources, the {\em Great Attractor} offers the largest contribution~\citep{Halprin2}, with its best estimative given by $\phi=3\times 10^{-5}$.
+So the upper bound of $|\phi\Delta\gamma|$ given in (\ref{upperbound}) corresponds to a maximum value of the order $|\Delta\gamma|< 10^{-14}$.